ProtoUncreative/NonsensePythonFork/README.md

-# NonsensePythonFork
+# What is this?
-The files of my python fork of the nonsense interpreter by DogeDogeD
+This is a fork of nonsense interpreter by DogeDogeD!
+# Why python?
+Because i like python.